fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 ### Configure Terminal

 Once Terminal is running, hit `ctrl+t` to create a new tab.
-The settings icon will appear and you can enter the "Settings", which will launch a `profiles.json` file.
+The menu icon will appear and you can enter the "Settings", which will launch a `profiles.json` file.

 Here is how you can add WSL to the menu: